What's the best way to play music in the car?

 Which listening method sounds better?

-While the best connection for audio fidelity is a direct or wired connection, there’s a lot to be said about wireless convenience and an ever-growing number of receivers that include built-in WiFi for use with Apple CarPlay® and Android Auto™ interfaces.
+While the best connection for audio fidelity is a direct or wired connection, there’s a lot to be said about wireless convenience and an ever-growing number of stereos that include built-in WiFi for use with Apple CarPlay® and Android Auto™ interfaces.

 Some USB ports are right on the front for easy access, while others are on the rear panel for a cleaner looking installation.